Recording Career: Yes I Can!

 Partners with Mike Curb and lands #1 single

 Paired with a still-famous TV appearance on 19 February on All In The Family in which he kissed bigot Archie Bunker, “The Candy Man” briefly reinvigorated Sammy’s career.
-Despite this, subsequent albums on MGM through 1973 and 1974 were largely failures, coming as they did during a period in which Sammy’s career faced multiple problems, some of a political nature, following his endorsement of President Richard Nixon for re-election.
+Despite this, live albums recorded for MGM were left unissued, and albums of in-studio material through 1973 and 1974 were largely failures – coming as they did during a period in which Sammy’s career faced multiple problems, some of a political nature, following his endorsement of President Richard Nixon for re-election.
 1973 was the start of five years of heavy drug and alcohol addiction.

 Sammy would find one more signature song, though, in the early 1970s – “Mr. Bojangles”.
 This was another song which Davis only very reluctantly began including in his act (perhaps fearing its autobiographical potential), and once it proved popular, he recorded it for MGM.
 It soon became the closing number to his act and remained closely identified with him for the rest of his career.